Ports in Helsinki - Guide for Cruise Visitors

 Safety

 Helsinki is a safe destination.
-Although violent crime and fraud are rare, they can occur, so stay vigilant.
-Pickpockets sometimes target tourists, so keep your belongings secure.
+Although violent crime and fraud are rare, they can still occur; therefore, it’s essential to remain vigilant.
+Pickpockets sometimes target tourists, so keep your belongings secure and close to you.

-If you need advice, locals are friendly and will assist you.
+If you need advice, locals are friendly and will be happy to assist you.

-To stay safe, stick to well‑populated areas and closely monitor your belongings.
+To stay safe, stick to well-populated areas and keep a close eye on your belongings.
 Be cautious of anyone who approaches you without being prompted.
-Even though people are friendly, they rarely stop to ask questions, and remember that someone who appears to be a fellow traveller could be a pickpocket.
+Even though people are friendly, they rarely stop to ask questions, and it’s worth remembering that someone who appears to be a fellow traveller could be a pickpocket.

 Weather